 An ECG measures the electrical activity of your heart, using 12 wires attached to your chest and limbs with sticky pads.

-If you are in Cohorts A1-A5, you will wear a Holter monitor (a machine that periodically records the heart rhythms) starting approx. 1 hour before you receive investigational medicine and for 24 hours after you receive the study medication on Day 1.
+You will wear a Holter monitor (a machine that periodically records the heart rhythms) starting approx. 1 hour before you receive investigational medicine and for 24 hours after you receive the study medication on Day 1 and Day 10.
 You will carry the Holter monitor in a pocket or pouch worn around your neck or waist.
-You will not be able to shower during this time.
+You will not be able to shower during these times.